 Guiding Principles for Residence Community Living

-We encourage our community members' personal development through a wide range of educational and academic programming and holding individuals accountable for violations of the Consolidated Residence Contract and Community Standards behavioural expectations.
+We encourage our community members' personal development through a wide range of educational and academic programming and holding individuals accountable for violations of the Residence Contract behavioural expectations.
 The reality is that not everyone is well suited for the inherent aspects of living in residence.
 It is a high-density, communal living environment.
 It requires you to have a higher level of awareness, care and respect for your impact on others living in your community.
 You are solely accountable for your decisions while living in residence, and you must reflect on how those decisions impact you and everyone else around you.

 - Challenge residents to think critically, accept responsibility for their actions, and learn and grow from their experiences.

 - Emphasize students' rights and responsibilities when promoting academic pursuits of all residents while respecting equity, diversity and Indigeneity.

 - Guide residents to understand the expectations of living in a community environment.